BenjaminKarasik28/Post-It-App/README.md

 ### Function List

 ###### Home page

-- login text area for login function / signup link directing to signup form
+- login text area for login function / signup button with to signup form when clicked
+- anchor tag leading to user posts page exists if user is logged in
 - display all posts from server.
-Users can view and comment on the posts.
+- display button to see all comments per post and button to create comment
+- ** if user is not logged in, do not display those buttons
+- if successful sign up, success message and button to login displayed

 ###### Post page